 At this point, the buyer is ready to make a purchase.

 After you have mapped out your buyers journey you can build remarking audiences.
-You can build audiences based on their specific interests, what their searching for (or a combo of the two) to ensure they complete the buying process and become a loyal customer.
+You can build audiences based on their specific interests, what they're searching for (or a combo of the two) to ensure they complete the buying process and become a loyal customer.

 You want to send your audience(s) exclusive offers, promotions and fast-action bonuses that create a sense of URGENCY.
 Provide reassurance that they're making the right decision by choosing you.